 Though, for any job seeker, worrying does absolutely no good.
-It lowers interviewing focus, it erodes one’s ability to negotiate salary and makes the overall job search unpleasant.
+It lowers interviewing focus, erodes one’s ability to negotiate salary, and makes the overall job search unpleasant.

 One of the best exercises to stop worrying and begin to think positively about one’s job search is to do the following:

-- Catch yourself worrying and ask as to whether your time could be spent productively somewhere else.
+- Catch yourself worrying and ask whether your time could be spent productively somewhere else.

 - Write down all the times you’ve worried about this particular outcome and determine when, if ever, the outcome you’re concerned about has ever come true.

 - Have contingency plans.
 Write down a list of solutions and actions you could take if what you’re worrying about becomes a reality.
 Naturally, this will mitigate your concerns.

 Ex: If I don’t get the job offer from company x, I will apply to _______, _________ and ________ firms.

 Emotional dependency comes out of our need to be correct and our need to get approval.
 Often, interviewers look to interviewees and recruiters to validate their worth which is a deplorable habit.